Choosing the Perfect Electric Heaters for Tiny Homes and RVs

 Why go electric for tiny living?
 Let’s be practical.
-Tiny home design shows are addictive.
-Also, with RVs taking glamping to a new level, it is easy to get excited about the look and feel of these experiences.
+Tiny home design shows are addictive, and with RVs taking glamping to a new level, it is easy to get excited about the look and feel of these experiences.
 However, there are more practical considerations for mobile living - especially for those in four-season regions.
 For example: checking the safety and efficiency of your heater.
-In this article we will lay out the reasons why electric is a smart choice for outdoor living spaces.
+In this article, we will lay out the reasons why electric is a smart choice for outdoor living spaces.

 Accessible and Cost Effective

 Relying on wood or propane sources obviously requires more work.
-Everyone loves a wood-burning stove, but imagine the daily logistics of getting wood, preparing it and waiting for the heat to get going, and this doesn’t include the maintenance or clean up.
-And, while propane is a necessary backup for RVs, nothing is easier than plugging in and flipping a switch - especially after a long day of driving or adventure!
+Everyone loves a wood-burning stove, but imagine the daily logistics of getting wood, preparing it and waiting for the heat to get going, and this doesn’t include the maintenance or clean-up.
+While propane is a necessary backup for RVs, nothing is easier than plugging in and flipping a switch - especially after a long day of driving or adventure!

 Electrical power is the easiest to access for tiny homes on grid and at RV campgrounds.
-Many tiny homes are stationary, as getaways or simply alternatives to larger homes.
-If you are planning for life off-grid, electric heaters are still an efficient and worry-free option if you opt for solar-powered storage batteries.
+Many tiny homes are stationary, like getaways or alternatives to larger homes.
+If you plan to live off-grid, electric heaters are still an efficient and worry-free option if you opt for solar-powered storage batteries.
 For RVs, many campgrounds offer a flat rate for full-service hookups, including electric, so it makes sense to save the propane you need while mobile and enjoy the greater warmth and convenience of electric heating.

 Adjustable, precise heat where and when you need it

 Setting up the right amount of heat is critical for a small dwelling.
 Too much heat means you are constantly opening windows, while too little leaves you and your family uncomfortable.
 BTUs is a standard measurement unit that helps us size the right heat output for our space.
 You can find easy-to-use BTU calculators online or talk with your builder or DIY store professional to get their advice considering your space size and configuration.
-With electric heaters, the BTU output is well-defined, and you have precise thermostat control - giving you more efficient heating.
+With electric heaters, the BTU output is well-defined, and precise thermostat control gives you more efficient heating.
 It is much more difficult to control the heat output of wood and propane heaters, particularly if you just want to take the chill away.
-With electricity, you have maximum control and flexibility to set your comfort level.
+You have maximum control and flexibility to set your comfort level with electricity.

 If you are building new, it is a straightforward activity to plan the location of the heaters for your tiny house when you do your electrical plan.
 We recommend that you start with your main living area and also consider those spaces where you want temporary heat boosts, like the bathroom or near the doors.
 For RVs, aftermarket heating is also easy to incorporate.
 With space always at a premium in tiny homes and RVs, our built-in electric heaters mean no cords or loss of valuable floor space.
 Our low-profile (slim) wall-mounted heaters and discrete kick space heaters are great options that can be installed in cabinetry, kitchen islands, or under cabinets.